holoviz-topics/holoSeq/HoloSeqOverview.md

 ## Deployment

-The visualisation can be run locally and viewed in a desktop browser using
+A visualisation can be run locally and viewed in a desktop browser by stacking any number of compressed coordinate hseq files

-`panel serve [notebookname].ipynb --args --foo 23 --bar ./my_hseq.gz`
+`panel serve holoseq_display.py --args --inFile foo.gz bar.gz baz.gz zot.gz --title my holoseq plot`

+An interactive tool for Galaxy will be created.